Physical Education: A University Requirement?

 shunstudent

-Academic Performance: Regular exercise can enhance cognitive function and academic achievement
+PE can enhance cognitive function and academic performance

 shunstudent